xfrenette/improved-save-button/src/dist-assets/plugin/readme.txt

 Detail of the actions this new button allows:

 * **Save and List** (a.k.a.
-Save and Close): in a single click, save the current post and go back to the posts list.
+Save and Close): in a single click, saves the current post and goes back to the posts list.
-* **Save and New**: save the current post and go to the New Post screen.
+* **Save and New**: saves the current post and goes to the New Post screen.
-* **Save and Previous**: save the current post and go to the previous post's Edit screen.
+* **Save and Previous**: saves the current post and goes to the previous post's Edit screen.
-* **Save and Next**: save the current post and go to the next post's Edit screen.
+* **Save and Next**: saves the current post and goes to the next post's Edit screen.
-* **Save and View** (same or new window): save the current post and show the post's page on the frontend.
+* **Save and View** (same or new window): saves the current post and shows the post's page on the frontend.
 Can show the post in the same window or in a new one.

 == Installation ==